Printer Friendly, PDF & Email Printer Friendly, PDF & Email

 Approved SVAP Version(s)

-• CMS Implementation Guide for Quality Reporting Document Architecture: Category III; Eligible Clinicians and Eligible Professionals Program; Implementation Guide for 2022 (December 2021).
+• CMS Implementation Guide for Quality Reporting Document Architecture: Category III; Eligible Clinicians and Eligible Professionals Programs; Implementation Guide for 2023 (December 2022).

 CMS QRDA Category I IG Report